shailshouryya/yt-videos-list/python/README.md

     # This is ESSENTIAL, otherwise threading might stop randomly on the last channel in the
     # channels.txt file before the program finishes writing all the channel information to the files!
 ```
+- See [Thread about multi-threading with yt_videos_list](https://github.com/Shail-Shouryya/yt_videos_list/discussions/11) for more information!

 </details>